 A beat.
 Two.
 Then, she took a deep, shaky, but determined breath and answered: "No. Just... don't let go."
 Help me.
 Find me.

 His hand instantly tightened on hers, and stayed tight.
 "Never."
 I'm here.
 Right here.

 A few endless moments longer, Jackie's voice came from behind, startling them both.
 "I do hate to interrupt, but unless one of you's got a working mobile in your pocket, we've got a long walk ahead.
 The nearest town's still five kilometers back down the road."
-She turned and started walking towards the start of the tarmac, visible down the beach.
+She turned and started walking towards the start of the tarmac, visible further along the beach.
 "Come on, it's this way."

 Steady, not taking his eyes from hers, he asked "Ready?"

 Another deep breath, trying to glue the shards of her mind back together.
 "Yeah."
 Then, remembering, she tore her eyes away and glanced beyond him towards the base of the cliffs nearby.
 "But we don't have to walk."
 She half-turned: "Mum!
 MUM!
 We don't have to walk!"
 Gesturing towards the cliffs, she started towards them, not letting go of his hand.
 She glanced down, surprised that the sand was under her feet and not up above her waist; she felt like she was wading through molasses, clawing to be normal and move forward.
 Cliff.
 Box.
 Phone.
 ET phone home.
 She fought back a hysterical giggle.

 Catching up, Jackie puffed "What?
 That box?
 That's just a weather recorder!
 They don't have phones or anything!"

 Rose shook her head.
 "They do when I install 'em."
 Taking pity on Jackie, she added "It's not just a weather recorder, Mum, it's a surveillance post."
 Glancing at the gentleman helping her up the rocks, she added with a tiny wry smile, "For today, apparently."
 He grinned back.